EddieDavison92/fingertips_get_and_pivot_data/README.md

 `scripts/fetch_initial_data` downloads the required metadata for area types and indicator id's, joins those tables and creates helper files.

-`scripts/ui` contains logic for the tkinter components including logic for the interactive elements.
+`scripts/ui` contains functions for the tkinter components including logic for the interactive elements.

 ## License